Companions of the Cross: Vision

 "We are a Roman Catholic community of priests, committed to living and ministering together as brothers in the Lord.
 We are called to the ongoing renewal of the Church through a dynamic evangelization in the wisdom and power of the Holy Spirit.
 We proclaim the Good News of Jesus Christ to all we are called to serve, with special attention to parish communities, the poor, youth, and those alienated from the Church."

 The Companions wear a distinctive "Community Cross" medallion at all times, as a sign of their commitment to the community.
 The medallion features a silhouette of a man embracing a cross.
 The cross is red for members who have made lifetime promises and white for members who have made temporary promises.
 Members who have not yet made promises wear a simple wooden cross.
-Lay sssociates of the order wear the same symbol in the form of a lapel pin.
+Lay associates of the order wear the same symbol in the form of a lapel pin.